Intentional, Ethical Breeding

 There is no substitute for education or experience.
 Many of us started as hobby breeders, and then, because we realized the vast amount of focus, experience, and time necessary to breed correctly, paid for education, learned by experience, and became professional full time breeders.
 Some choose to breed in a kennel environment, and some choose to breed in a home environment, as we do, because we feel that is the best way to socialize a family pet.

 Think about your own profession - are you better at what you do after you've done it hundreds of times and learned by hard experience?
 Is this experience and knowledge able to help you process information and understand data?
 Are you producing better results more consistently now than you did at the start of your career?

 Paying for genetic and health testing (absolutely necessary), and being able to interpret those results and make appropriate breeding choices, is a complicated process.
 We've learned from experience and education.
-My husband and I both have Masters degrees - his in healthcare, with years of shock trauma ICU experience.
-I completed university level chemistry, microbiology, anatomy, and physiology courses, and paid for education from respected and established breeders.
-Now, I help educate others, and we still learn new things every day.
-That is part of what makes breeding so fascinating and fulfilling.
+My husband and I both have Masters degrees - he is a Nurse Practitioner, with years of shock trauma ICU experience.
+He works full time taking care of sick humans and his expertise has been invaluable in caring for our moms and puppies.
+My education included chemistry, microbiology, anatomy, and physiology courses, as well as lots of musical theatre and singing courses.
+Now, I help educate others in responsible breeding, and I still learn new things every day.
+Breeding is incredibly more advanced than it was even a decade ago, because of the amount of genetic testing that continues to come out.
+Science and technology is constantly evolving to help us improve the health, temperament, and structure of our puppies and adults.